CASE STUDIES

 Conclusion:

 MW's case is an example of the importance of testing that goes beyond routine antibody screens.
 While effective at detecting most clinically significant antibodies, antibody screens have limitations, such as detecting antibodies to low prevalence antigens.
-MW developed two clinically significant alloantibodies: Anti-E, which was readily detected by routine screening, and a probable Anti-Jsa, which was only discovered during crossmatch testing when a Js(a+) donor unit was encountered.
+MW developed two clinically significant alloantibodies: Anti-E, which was readily detected by routine screening, and a probable Anti-Jsa, which was only discovered during compatibility testing when a Js(a+) donor unit was randomly selected.

 The select cell panel testing provided evidence for Anti-Jsa specificity, and preliminary confirmation with a second Js(a+) cell supported this identification.
 Final confirmation and patient phenotyping will be completed by the immunohematology reference laboratory, as Anti-Jsa antisera is not commercially available for routine laboratory use.

 Anti-Jsa is a clinically significant antibody in the Kell blood group system that can cause hemolytic transfusion reactions and decreased red cell survival.
-The Jsa antigen has a low prevalence (in the U.S., approximately 20% of the African American population possesses the antigen, and less than 0.01% in the Caucasian population), making it unlikely to be present on routine reagent antibody screening or panel cells.
-This case demonstrates why crossmatch testing at the AHG phase is vitally important in patients known to have produced an antibody to a red cell antigen, even when common antibodies have been ruled out.
+The Jsa antigen has a prevalence of less than 1%, making it unlikely to be present on routine reagent antibody screening or panel cells.
+This is an example of why crossmatch testing at the AHG phase is important in patients known to have produced an antibody to a red cell antigen, even when common antibodies have been ruled out.
 Unexpected antibodies can still be discovered that would compromise transfusion safety.

 Questions, answers, and helpful feedback submitted after completing the Case Study Review will be posted here.